beezwax/WP-Publish-to-Apple-News/doc/README.md

 channel with Apple, nor does using this plugin guarantee that Apple News will accept your content.
 Some information and links to documentation are provided here to point you in the right direction for this process.
-Please see the Apple Developer and Apple News Publisher documentation and terms for complete information.
+Please see the Apple Developer and Apple News Publisher documentation and terms on Apple’s website for complete information.

-To enable content from your WordPress blog to be published to Apple News, you must obtain and enter your Apple News API credentials from Apple to enable your WordPress content to be published to Apple News.
+To enable content from your WordPress blog to be published to your Apple News channel, you must obtain and enter your Apple News API credentials from Apple to enable your WordPress content to be published to Apple News.

-To obtain them, click the “Apple News documentation” link at the top of the “API Settings” subsection of *Settings > Apple News*.
+To obtain these credentials, click the “Apple News documentation” link at the top of the “API Settings” subsection of *Settings > Apple News*.
 This link will direct you to instructions for obtaining your credentials.
-Once you receive them from Apple, simply enter your private API Key, Secret, and Channel settings into the “Apple News API” fields.
+Once you receive them from Apple, enter your private API Key, Secret, and Channel settings into the “Apple News API” fields.
 Once entered, you can begin publishing WordPress site content to Apple News.

 ###General (Site-wide) Settings

 Once your WordPress site has been linked to your Apple News channel, your next step is to configure site-wide general settings that determine how your content will be published to Apple News.
-You may want to review and revise these site-wide settings on occasion.
+You may want to review these site-wide settings on occasion.

 ####Choosing How Content is Published to Apple News